 Dr. Scott Hahn was born in 1957, and has been married to Kimberly since 1979.
-He and Kimberly have six children and are expecting their fifth grandchild.
+He and Kimberly have six children and are expecting their twelfth grandchild.
 An exceptionally popular speaker and teacher, Dr. Hahn has delivered numerous talks nationally and internationally on a wide variety of topics related to Scripture and the Catholic faith.
 Hundreds of these talks have been produced on audio and videotapes by St. Joseph Communications.
 His talks have been effective in helping thousands of Protestants and fallen away Catholics to (re)embrace the Catholic faith.

 He has been awarded the Father Michael Scanlan, TOR, Chair of Biblical Theology and the New Evangelization at Franciscan University of Steubenville, where he has taught since 1990, and is the founder and director of the Saint Paul Center for Biblical Theology.
 From 2005 to 2011, he held the Pope Benedict XVI Chair of Biblical Theology and Liturgical Proclamation at St. Vincent Seminary in Latrobe, Pennsylvania.